ob-yekt/simpleskills/README.md

 - Efficiency V: Level 75
 - Mending: Level 99

-No more rushing and cycling trades for Mending villagers, you have to earn it!
-You can also offer your enchanting services to other players.
+No more rushing and cycling trades for Mending villagers; you have to earn it!
+You can also offer your enchanting services to other players, creating an economy.

 ### Cooking
 Players are rewarded with higher multipliers to saturation and hunger for foods created based on the players' Cooking level.